RM 1,000,000 Money Drop

-RM 1,000,000 Money Drop is the Malaysian edition of The Million Pound Drop Live and is broadcast on Astro Ria.
+RM 1,000,000 Money Drop is the Malaysian version of The Money Drop and is broadcast on Astro Ria.
 The show began on 3 December 2011 at 10pm, the show later changed to 9pm on 14 January 2012 due to the finished airing and finale of MasterChef Malaysia.
 The host of the show is AC Mizal.

 Format

 A team of two people with a pre-existing relationship is presented with RM 1,000,000 in denominations of RM 50 in bundles of RM 20,000 (50 bundles = RM 1,000,000).
 The team must risk the entire amount on each correctly of eight multiple-choice questions.

 For each question, the contestants choose one of two categories, then indicate which answer(s) they wish to risk their money on by moving the bundles of cash onto a row of trap doors, termed "drops," each of which corresponds to one answer.
 However, they must always keep at least one drop "clear" with no money on it.
 In addition, all eight questions have a time limit; any money that is not placed on an answer when time runs out will be lost.

 Once the money is in place, the trap doors for the incorrect answers are opened, and the cash on them falls out of sight and is lost.
 The contestants then continue the game using the cash they had placed on the correct answer.
 They get to keep whatever money is left after the eighth question; if they lose everything before reaching this point, the game ends immediately and they leave with nothing.